“Create a society where people matter more than things”

 Through enquiry, students research evidence, collect data and information, weigh it up and reach their own conclusions.
 Students access a wide range of learning resources with ICT playing an ever increasing role as a source of evidence and a means of predicting results.

 Humanities Learning is a practical experience, arousing curiosity about the world and its cultures.
 Geography field work examines the local area as well as coastal Kent and Norfolk; History comes alive with expeditions to ancient sites and historical buildings while R.E. stimulates an exploration of faiths through visits to Churches, Temples, Synagogues and Mosques.
 Travel and Tourism extends student links with business and leisure organisations such as Thorpe Park and the Tower of London.
-One of the highlights of our year is the annual New York Convention, emphasizing our commitment to international understanding.
 All subjects within Humanities benefit from a range of speakers, visiting groups and specialists, who share their experiences with students and make learning come alive.

 The Principals, other senior leaders and governors, provide outstanding leadership.Ofsted